Shakeel April

-Shakeel April (born 1 December 2005) is a South African soccer player who plays as a midfielder for National First Division side Cape Town City.
+Shakeel April (born 1 December 2005) is a South African soccer player who plays as a midfielder for South African Premiership side Stellensboch F.C.

 Club career

 Cape Town City

 April signed his first professional contract with Cape Town City.
 He is a product of their academy after signing for the club's academy in 2023 from Ubuntu Football Academy.

+In January 2026 he signed for Stellensboch F.C..

-Youth international career
+International career

 April competed with the South Africa U-20 team at the 2024 COSAFA U-20 Cup and helped qualify for the 2025 U-20 Africa Cup of Nations.

 He helped the side win their maiden U-20 Africa Cup of Nations scoring the winning goal in a 1–0 over Tanzania in the group stages.
 He ended the tournament with one goal and two assists.